Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Graph Filters

-\textbf{Remark: Pseudo-Linearity}.
-An important remark we should pay attention to is the pseudo-linearity of $\mW$ in the actual PnP ADMM implementation.
+\textbf{Pseudo-Linearity}.
+In the actual PnP ADMM implementation, $\mW$ is pseudo-linear rather than linear.
 That is, the matrix $\mW$ is a function of the input noisy image $\vy$, or more precisely $\vxhat = \mW(\vy)\vy$ instead of \eref{eq: filtering output}.
 However, as mentioned in \cite{Romano2015}, the dependency of $\mW$ on $\vy$ is typically small if $\mW$ is estimated from a \emph{pre-filtered} version of $\vy$, for example applying a baseline denoising algorithm to $\vy$ and constructing a new weight matrix $\mW$ based on the baseline estimate.
-Practically this is also justified in applications such as \cite{Sreehari_Venkatakrishnan_Wohlberg_2016}, where $\mW$ is updated for the first tens of iterations and is kept fixed for the remaining iterations.
+In practice, using a fixed $\mW$ is justified in applications such as \cite{Sreehari_Venkatakrishnan_Wohlberg_2016}, where $\mW$ is updated for the first tens of iterations and is kept fixed for the remaining iterations.
 Following the same line of arguments, we assume that $\mW$ is pre-defined and is independent of $\vy$.
-Of particular interest is the \emph{oracle} case where $\mW$ is estimated from the ground truth.
+We will occasionally look at the \emph{oracle} case where $\mW$ is estimated from the ground truth $\vx$ so that we can quantify the \emph{best possible} performance of the algorithm.
+But in general we only require that $\mW$ is independent of $\vy$.

+\textbf{Energy Concentration}.
+When applied to a noisy signal $\vy$, $\mW$ projects $\vy$ onto the space spanned by its columns.
+The effectiveness of this projection is determined by how well $\mW$ is generated.
+In the oracle setting where $\mW$ is generated from the ground truth signal $\vx$, the first few eigenvectors of $\mW$ is sufficient to capture most of the energy of $\vx$ and leaving the noise in the remaining eigenvectors.
+This is illustrated in the \fref{fig: projection}, where we consider a 1D signal $\vx$ and its noisy version $\vy$.
+The weight matrix $\mW$ is constructed from the ground truth $\vx$ using a non-local means kernel defined in \eref{eq: K}.
+By projecting $\vx$ and $\vy$ using the eigenvector matrix $\mU$, we see that $\mU^T\vx$ has significantly fewer non-zeros than $\mU^T\vy$ for large eigen-indices.